OpenAtomFoundation/pika/README.md

 ## Introduction[中文](https://github.com/Qihoo360/pika/blob/master/README_CN.md)

-Pika is a persistent huge storage service , compatible  with the vast majority of redis interfaces ([details](https://github.com/Qihoo360/pika/wiki/pika-支持的redis接口及兼容情况)), including string, hash, list, zset, set and management interfaces.
+Pika is a persistent huge storage service, compatible with the vast majority of redis interfaces ([details](https://github.com/Qihoo360/pika/wiki/pika-支持的redis接口及兼容情况)), including string, hash, list, zset, set and management interfaces.
 With the huge amount of data stored, redis may suffer for a capacity bottleneck, and pika was born for solving it.
-Except huge storage capacity, pika also support master-slave mode by slaveof command, including full and partial synchronization.
+Except huge storage capacity, pika also supports master-slave mode by slaveof command, including full and partial synchronization.
 You can also use pika together with twemproxy or codis(*pika has supported data migration in codis，thanks [left2right](https://github.com/left2right) and [fancy-rabbit](https://github.com/fancy-rabbit)*) for distributed Redis solution

 ## UserList